Save more with CPF and SRS

 If you’ve only got a minute:

-• Top up your CPF accounts to earn higher interest and potentially save up to $16,000 in taxes yearly.
+- Top up your CPF accounts to earn higher interest and enjoy up to S$16,000 in tax relief annually.

 The Central Provident Fund (CPF) is a comprehensive social security system for working Singaporeans and Permanent Residents (PRs) to set aside funds for retirement, housing and healthcare.
 If you are an employee, you would be required to contribute to your CPF account.